 Learning from Management Masters: How Hedge Fund Managers Operate

-- This is when hybrid securities are used combining a bond with an equity option
+- This is when hybrid securities come into use, combining a bond with an equity option.

-- This hedge fund strategies thrives on volatility; the higher the stakes, the more the profit
+- This hedge fund strategy thrives on volatility; the higher the stakes, the more the profit.

-- Such hedge fund strategies are used by managers when biggest hedge funds purchase company debt of firms facing financial bankruptcy.
+- Managers use such hedge fund strategies when the biggest hedge funds purchase company debt from firms facing financial bankruptcy.

-- In this type of hedge fund examples, managers typically focus on senior debt and in case a company has already filed for bankruptcy, the junior class of debt may be a wiser hedge
+- In this hedge fund example, managers typically focus on senior debt.
+If a company has already filed for bankruptcy, the junior class of debt may be a wiser hedge.

 Credit or Capital Structure Arbitrage

-- In this credit strategy, managers watch out for relative value between senior and junior securities of a single corporate issuer
+- In this credit strategy, managers watch out for the relative value between senior and junior securities of a single corporate issuer.

 - These funds grow when credit spreads narrow during strong economic growth and vice versa